Continuously variable transmission: Passenger vehicles

-The first mass-production car to use a CVT was the 1958 DAF 600 from the Netherlands.
+In 1958, the Dutch DAF 600 became the first mass-production car to use a CVT.
 Its Variomatic transmission was used in several vehicles built by DAF and Volvo until the 1980s.

-In 1987, the ECVT, the first electronically-controlled steel-belted CVT, was introduced as an optional transmission on the Subaru Justy, Production was limited to 500 units per month due to Van Doorne's limited production output.
+In 1987, the ECVT, the first electronically controlled steel-belted CVT, was introduced as an optional transmission on the Subaru Justy, Production was limited to 500 units per month due to Van Doorne's limited production output.
 In June of that year, supplies increased to 3,000 per month, leading Subaru to make the CVT available in the Rex kei car.
 Subaru has also supplied its CVTs to other manufacturers (e.g., the 1992 Nissan Micra and Fiat Uno and Panda).
 Also in 1987, second-generation Ford Fiesta and first-generation Fiat Uno were introduced with steel-belted CVTs, which are called CTX and Unomatic in Ford and Fiat, respectively.

 The 1996 sixth-generation Honda Civic introduced a pulley-based Honda Multi Matic (HMM) CVT which included a multi-plate clutch, not a torque converter, to prevent idle creep.

 Use of CVTs then spread in the following years to models including the 1998 Nissan Cube, 1999 Rover 25 and 1999 Audi A6.

 The 1999 Nissan Cedric (Y34) used a toroidal CVT—unlike the pulley-based designs used by other manufacturers—marketed as the Nissan Extroid, which incorporated a torque converter.
-Nissan then switched from toroidal to pulley-based CVTs in 2003.
+Nissan then switched from toroidal to pulley-based CVTs in 2003 marketed as the Nissan Xtronic.
 The version of the CVT used with the VQ35DE engine in the fourth-generation Nissan Altima is claimed to be capable of transmitting higher torque loads than other belt CVTs.

 The 2019 Toyota Corolla (E210) is available with a CVT assisted by a physical "launch gear" alongside the CVT pulley.
 At speeds of up to 25 mph, the launch gear is used to increase acceleration and reduce stress on the CVT.
 Above this speed, the transmission switches over to the CVT.

-Several hybrid electric vehicles—such as the Toyota Prius, Nissan Altima, Mitsubishi Outlander PHEV, and Ford Escape Hybrid—use electric variable transmissions (EVTs) to control the contribution of power from the electric motor and the internal combustion engine.
-These differ from standard CVTs in that they are powered by an electric motor in addition to the engine.

-Marketing terms for CVTs include "Lineartronic" (Subaru), "Xtronic" (Jatco, Nissan, Renault), INVECS-III (Mitsubishi), Multitronic (Volkswagen, Audi), "Autotronic" (Mercedes-Benz) and "IVT" (Hyundai, Kia).
+Marketing terms for CVTs include "Lineartronic" (Subaru), "Xtronic" (Jatco, Nissan, Renault), INVECS-III (Mitsubishi), Multitronic (Volkswagen, Audi), "Autotronic" (Mercedes-Benz) and "Intelligent Variable Transmission (IVT)" (Hyundai, Kia).